tradingstrategy-ai/docs/source/glossary.rst

     Quantitative finance

         Quantitative analysis is the use of mathematical and statistical methods in finance and investment management.
 Those working in the field are quantitative analysts (quants).
-Quants tend to specialize in specific areas which may include derivative structuring or pricing, risk management, algorithmic trading and investment management.
+Quants tend to specialise in specific areas which may include derivative structuring or pricing, risk management, algorithmic trading and investment management.

         `Read more <https://en.wikipedia.org/wiki/Quantitative_analysis_(finance)>`__.